The Pentatonic Scale For Early Years

-Music makes a unique contribution to playful learning with fun interactive music activities encouraging infants to develop new skills in language, motor abilities and cognitive skills.
-Approached in the right way, music time should encourage them to take risks and make mistakes, quietly promoting self-confidence, spontaneity, creativity and originality.
+Music makes a unique contribution to playful learning with fun interactive music activities encouraging infants to develop new skills in language, motor abilities, and cognitive skills.
+Approached in the right way, music time should encourage children to take risks and make mistakes: quietly promoting self-confidence, spontaneity, creativity, and originality.

 German composer Carl Orff developed a way of tapping into children's natural sense of rhythm and melody.
-Orff, who died in 1982, co-founded the Guenther School for gymnastics, music and dance in Munich, Germany and developed a simple way of teaching music to youngsters using percussion instruments.
-His approach begins from the premise that every child is innately musical and naturally loves to play, sing and dance.
-He tuned percussive instruments to the pentatonic scale, and encouraged children to play them ensemble.
+Orff, who died in 1982, co-founded the Guenther School for gymnastics, music, and dance in Munich, Germany, and developed a simple way of teaching music to youngsters using percussion instruments.
+His approach begins with the premise that every child is innately musical and naturally loves to play, sing, and dance.
+He tuned percussive instruments to the pentatonic scale and encouraged children to play them ensemble.

-Children learn through doing, exploring and improvising.
+Children learn through doing, exploring, and improvising.
 They have a natural instinct to create their own melodies and explore their imaginations.
 These instincts are directed into learning music by hearing and making music first, then reading and writing it later, in the same way that we all learned our own language.
-The special Orff melody instruments include pentatonic wooden xylophones and metal glockenspiels that offer good sound immediately.
+Original Orff melody instruments include pentatonic wooden xylophones and metal glockenspiels that offer good sound immediately.

 You can use pentatonic tuned musical instruments as a kind of safe musical haven.
-Technique is not a problem, given the simplicity of the instruments.
+The technique is not a problem, given the simplicity of the instruments.
 Dissonance is not a problem, given the pentatonic scale.
-When one experiences the simplicity of making pleasing melodies and harmonies on the pentatonic scale, suddenly making music becomes achievable and exciting.
+When one experiences the simplicity of making pleasing melodies and harmonies on the pentatonic scale, making music suddenly becomes achievable and exciting.

-Music in the early years supports children's all round development and helps to shape their skills in concentration, memory and listening.
+Music in the early years supports children's all round development and helps to shape their skills in concentration, memory, and listening.
 To aid this physical and cognitive development and lay a strong foundation in aural and rhythmic skills, every child must be given the opportunity to discover their musicality.
 With a little imagination, music can be incorporated into numerous settings throughout the day.
-Creating areas for music and sound exploration inside and out will help integrate music into the everyday experience of the children.
+Creating areas for music and sound exploration inside and out will help integrate music into children's everyday experiences.

-The introduction of an outdoor musical garden or outdoor 'soundscape' will excite and inspire children musically while enjoying the obvious benefits that come from spending time in the natural environment, exploring new sounds whilst enjoying the fresh air and sunshine (well, fresh air at least!)
+The introduction of an outdoor musical garden or outdoor 'soundscape' will excite and inspire children musically whilst enabling them to enjoy the obvious benefits that come from spending time in the natural environment: exploring new sounds whilst enjoying the fresh air and sunshine (well, fresh air at least!).
 An outdoor musical playground will provide young children with opportunities for early interaction and positive experiences with music.
-A facility where children can explore, create and develop their own musical ideas and sounds - maximising the musical potential of a child during their most rapid developmental period while discovering the joy and empowerment of music making.
+A facility where children can explore, create, and develop their own musical ideas and sounds can maximize the musical potential of a child during their most rapid developmental period, while encouraging them to discover the joy and empowerment of music-making.

-The traditional emphasis in education on getting music right has led generations of adults to claim they can't sing or play an instrument and lack confidence in their musical abilities.
-I speak from experience, I hated music lessons at school and yet I love music.
-In a free-play environment, where there are no wrong notes, the experience can lead to a life-long love of music and music making.
-Creativity, imagination and discovery should be strongly facilitated and encouraged in music education.
-Through active learning: hands-on, participative and interactive, children's musical self-expression, self-confidence and self-esteem will grow and grow.
+The traditional emphasis in education on getting the music right has led generations of adults to claim they can't sing or play an instrument and lack confidence in their musical abilities.
+I speak from experience: I hated music lessons at school, and yet I love music.
+In a free-play environment, where there are no wrong notes, the experience can lead to a life-long love of music and music-making.
+Creativity, imagination, and discovery should be facilitated and strongly encouraged in music education.
+Through active learning—hands-on, participative, and interactive—children's musical self-expression, self-confidence, and self-esteem will grow and grow.